jmrr/phd_thesis/Corrections/list_of_changes.md

     - Improve the captions of the figures so that they are self-contained.

-8. Discuss why using a dimension of 4000 for the dictionary size is reasonable for the problem at hand
+8. Discuss why using a dimension of 4000 for the dictionary size is reasonable for the problem at hand The dataset of the problem at hand, the RSM dataset, might seem very ambiguous and certainly lacking texture information at some points (e.g. sections where the view only shows the walls, ceiling and floor).
+However, other sections are more distinctive and contain elements that once captured by a dictionary can provide better retrieval performance.
+This is the case of research posters, permanent exhibition stands, pieces of furniture, etc. As dictionaries are computed over the whole sequence, large dictionary sizes can assure that this information is collected.

+  Another reason for the choice of a large dictionary size was for the reproducibility of the results with appearance-based methods that have proved success for other tasks such as object categorisation (Chatfield et al., 2011).

+  Finally, I have added to Section 4.5.1 the fact that an evaluation with smaller dictionary (64 words for the case of VLAD and 400 for HA) was conducted but showed poorer results.
+The following comment was included:

+  > Large dictionary sizes for an ambiguous dataset such as RSM might not seem adequate.
+However, internal experiments with smaller dictionary sizes (64 for VLAD and 400 for HA) showed poorer results and were not included in the comparison.

-9. Discuss why using a dimension of 256 for the GMM is reasonable for the problem at hand
+9. Discuss why using a dimension of 256 for the GMM is reasonable for the problem at hand This change was addressed in #8.

 10. Clarify the meaning of the sentence on page 56: “Using visual information is towards the higher end ….” (or remove that sentence)
   - [x] I have simplified the sentence, that now reads: *Using visual information for localisation holds great potential but lacks reliability [...]*

 11. Discuss why using a dimension of 2000 for the descriptors (HOG-3D) is reasonable for the problem at hand
+    - [x] The size of 2,000 refers to the number of descriptors extracted from the dense methods.
+This size is directly related with the stride length of the dense grids used.
+These were standard (Chatfield et al., 2011) and provide robustness against obstacles and temporal variations present in the scene with no computational overhead in the case of DSIFT (VLFEAT, 2015).
+A comment has been added in Section 4.6.2:

+    > Dense methods are known to provide a better coverage of the scene and in principle should show better performance~\cite{tuytelaars2010dense}.
+    However the performance of KP-SIFT is in the range of its dense counterpart and above other dense methods such as ST-GAUSS, ST-GABOR and HOG3D, thus casting doubt on the need for such a dense sampling ($\approx$ 2,000 descriptors per image).

 12. Remove Sec.
 4.8 as discussed during the viva
   - [x] I have removed this section entirely from the main body of the